 Please leave our shower curtain rods behind.
-We get them at Lowe's Home Improvement for around $12 to $15 should you be interested.
+We get them at Lowe's Home Improvement for around $15 should you be interested.

 You will likely be wanting to discard some items that are still reasonably useful.
 Rather than putting those items in the trash please collect them in a corner of the living room or on the bar top.
 We will see to it that the items are routed to those in need.

 Please DO leave:

 To get rid of large items call Goodwill (479) 575-9587 or Potter's House (479) 442-2422.
 If you've got large items that really are trash call Boston Mountain Solid Waste to make arrangements for pickup.
 Their number is: 1-888-426-9278.
 You must do this several days in advance.

 Free Geek Arkansas accepts donations of computer equipment in any condition.
 You can drop it off at their 521 W Ash Street, Fayetteville location.
 There are no fees for individual donors.
 Hours: Tuesday - Saturday 12:00pm-7:00pm.
 For more info (479) 966-9512 or go to http://www.freegeekarkansas.org/location--hours.html.

 "Sell your textbooks for the most money" to Bookscouter.com.

 To get cash for your cell phone, table, and lots of Apple products go to Gazelle.com.

 Final Word on Move-Out